 Los Angeles apple picking… Are you looking to go apple picking in Los Angeles?
 Or near Los Angeles?

 One of the best things to do in the fall is apple picking.
 Once September and October come around, we think of fall foliage, crisp cool air, comfort foods, everything pumpkin, and when we can go apple picking.

 Anytime we go apple picking, it reminds me of my Uncle’s farm.
 He used to have apple trees.
 The best was picking the apple right off the tree and taking that first juicy bite.
 Of course, please refrain from biting the apples until you have paid for them at the orchards.

 Those are the best memories to create when you go apple picking.

 If you thought apple picking in Los Angeles didn’t exist (like I did for many years), it does and doesn’t.
-You just have to travel just outside of the city.
+You must travel just outside the city to experience this traditional fall activity.

 Is there Apple Picking in Los Angeles?

 The big question…

-The truth is there are no apple-picking spots within Los Angeles county, but there are apple orchards right outside of Los Angeles county.
+There are no apple-picking spots within Los Angeles County, but there are apple orchards right outside of Los Angeles County.
 Most of the apple orchards are located in San Bernadino County.
-Just about an hour’s drive (or a little more), you’ll pick your own apples to bake that apple pie with.
+Just about an hour’s drive (or a little more), you’ll pick your own apples with which to bake that apple pie.

-It’s nice to take a city break to a destination like Oak Glen.
+Taking a city break to a destination like Oak Glen is nice.
 Immerse yourself in the beautiful scenery, and surround yourself with mother nature and fresh air.